AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 ## Use plans, programs and campaigns {#acs-gs-marketers-plans}

-Adobe Campaign allows you to configure your folder hierarchy for marketing plans and programs.
+Adobe Campaign v8 allows you to configure your folder hierarchy for marketing plans and programs.
+Plans, programs and campaigns capabilities are similar with Camapign Standard and with Campaign v8.

-Learn more in the [Plans and programs documentation](../../v8/administration/plans-programs.md)
+Learn more in the [Plans and programs documentation](../../v8/administration/plans-programs.md).

+You can find below useful links to start with.
+Changes which can affect your user experience are highlighted in the Availability notes.

 ### Create a campaign {#acs-gs-marketers-campaign}